 If no agreement is reached within this period or pre-insolvency phase, the company will have an additional month to declare the insolvency before the competent Commercial Court.

-The failure to reach an agreement does not imply liability for the company’s directors, except when:
+Failing to reach an agreement does not imply liability for the company’s directors, unless:

 - They did not use the time to negotiate